Tang Dynasty (band)

 Tang Dynasty (唐朝 (Táng Cháo)) is a Chinese rock band formed in 1989.
-They are often credited as being the first Chinese heavy metal band.
+They are often credited as being the first Chinese heavy metal band and the first folk metal band of Asian style as well.

-Biography
+History

 Singer and rhythm guitarist Ding Wu, bassist Zhang Ju, and Chinese-American guitarist Kaiser Kuo co-founded Tang Dynasty in early 1989.
-Kaiser left shortly after to return to the United States.
-Liu "Lao Wu" Yijun took his place and, according to Kaiser, went on to become China's first "guitar hero."
+Kuo left shortly after to return to the United States, with Liu "Lao Wu" Yijun taking his place.
+According to Kaiser, went on to become China's first "guitar hero."
+In 1990 the band participated in the Chinese modern rock concert, where they performed early versions of two of their eventual songs.
 In 1991, the band released its metal/rock version of "The Internationale" in Chinese.

 Tang Dynasty rose to fame with their eponymous debut album, released in December 1992.
 The album officially sold about 2,000,000 authentic copies throughout Asia and abroad, not counting the multitudes more of infringing copies.
 Their sound is part progressive rock and artistic metal and part traditional Chinese vocal technique.
 The lyrical poetry and musical arrangements meant to hearken back to the glorious days of ancient Chinese civilization; in particular, the art and cultural epitome of Chinese history as popularly represented by the era of the Tang dynasty.

+In 1993, Tang Dynasty performed at "The Chinese Avant Garde", a concert featuring Cui Jian, Cobra, and Wang Yong, some of the most prominent rock artists from China at the time.
+During this concert, they would play songs from their first album, closing the concert with "The Internationale".
+In 1994, Tang Dynasty performed at "The Power of Chinese Rock Bands" alongside Dou Wei, Zhang Chu, and He Yong, closing the concert with "Choice" and "Soaring Bird".

-Bassist Zhang Ju died on May 11, 1995, when his motorcycle collided with a truck on the Zizhuqiao freeway overpass in western Beijing.
-Gu Zhong became bass player, but in August Liu left the band.
+Tragedy struck when bassist Zhang Ju died on May 11, 1995, when his motorcycle collided with a truck on the Zizhuqiao freeway overpass in western Beijing.
+Gu Zhong joined the band to fill the empty role of bass player.
+That August, Liu left the band.
 Co-founder Kaiser Kuo rejoined as guitarist in August 1996.
+During this time, the band had developed creativity conflicts and had parted with their Magic Stone Label, Almost disbanding during this era.